Oghma-Infinium/Apostasy/README.md

 #### Downloading and Installing Apostasy

+>[!CAUTION]
+>A legal copy of Skyrim Special Edition is required.
+Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, SKSE does not work with the cracked exes.
+**Buy the game.**

 Downloading and installing Apostasy can take a while depending on your internet connection and computer.
 To install Apostasy, complete the following steps.

  1. Open Wabbajack and click `Browse Modlists`
  2. Press the download button on Apostasy and wait for it to download.
  3. Set the installation folder to be somewhere like `C:\Games\Apostasy` or `C:\Apostasy`. **DO NOT place it in the Wabbajack root folder, Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
->[!TIP]
->The download location does not need to be on a SSD, but it makes installing faster.
+    > The download location does not need to be on a SSD, but it makes installing faster.
- 4. Press the play button to begin.
+ 1. Press the play button to begin.
- 5. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
+ 2. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
 Alternatively read through this readme again.
- 6. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
+ 3. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
 If the installation is unsuccessful, follow what is below or join the [discord server](https://discord.gg/4WwqfK5yHg) for support.

 ### Problems with installation